tuura/graph-visualisation/README.md

 ## Directed Acyclic Graphs
 Directed graphs with no cycles can be drawn as trees using the `Visualise.DAG` module, using the Coffman-Graham algorithm to produce the layout.
 The indirect dependancies are removed/reduced in order to simplify the graph (so therefore the graph has to be a partial order graph) before topological ordering using Kahn's algorithm is carried out, then the nodes are drawn in layers and connected.

-The functions `drawDAG` and `drawDAG'` can be used to draw the graph, with the adjustable settings again being the same as `Visualise.FlatCircle` and `Visualise.FlatAdaptive` but with two added parameters: the horizontal and vertical separation between nodes.
+The functions `drawDAG` and `drawDAG'` can be used to draw the graph, with the adjustable settings again being the same as `Visualise.FlatCircle` and `Visualise.FlatAdaptive` but with two added parameters: the horizontal (default `0.2`) and vertical (default `0.3`) separation between nodes.
 This results in the `Settings` type being defined like so:
 ```Haskell
 data Settings = Settings { layerSpacing :: Double
                          , nodeSpacing :: Double